Spanish Guitar CHARACTERISTICS: History, Strings, Sizes and their DIFFERENCES with respect to the Flamenco Guitar and the Acoustic Guitar.

 In general, guitars made in other European countries at that time had their own regional characteristics.
 They were well-built instruments, but they could not compare with the tone and projection of Spanish guitars.

-European luthiers were amazed by the tone and quality of the guitars Fernando Sor played.
-For this reason, manufacturers in other countries began to adopt Spanish construction and design methods in their own workshops, which were then detailed as Spanish-style guitars.
+European luthiers were amazed by the tone and quality of the guitars played by Fernando Sor.
+For this reason, manufacturers in other countries began to adopt Spanish construction and design methods in their own workshops, which were then described as Spanish-style guitars.

 Antonio de Torres Jurado

-But it was the Spanish luthier Antonio de Torres Jurado who, in the mid-19th century, achieved the perfect formula, and is the most important figure in the history of guitar design and construction, with the instrument currently being made almost exactly in Torres’ style.
+However, it was the Spanish luthier Antonio de Torres Jurado who, in the mid-19th century, achieved the perfect formula and became the most important figure in the history of guitar design and construction, as the instrument is now manufactured almost exactly according to his style.

 Antonio designed what is undoubtedly the first classical concert guitar, based on a larger and deeper body, with a soundboard of variable thickness, and a renewed system of Bracing.